misapeta/misapeta/README.md

 - 👋 Hi, I’m @misapeta
 - 👀 I’m interested in coding, teaching, online-learning, and mountain biking!
-- 🌱 I’m currently learning computer science at University of Jyväskylä
+- 🌱 I’m currently studying computer science (educational technology) at University of Jyväskylä
 - 💞️ I’m looking to collaborate on junior software development projects but also developers at digital education platform areas
 - 📫 How to reach me: mikko.petajamaki@gmail.com